All Episodes

 I can't think of the poll off the top of my head.

-The poll I'm thinking of, though, says that Rubio beats Hillary the best or the easiest, but that they all do.
+The poll I'm thinking of, though, says that Rubio beats Hillary the best or the easiest, but that they all do, but Trump just barely.

 So we have here a full court onslaught against Trump.

-We have uh we have the politico with a similar piece to this today.
+We have the Politico with a similar piece to this today.

-Political peace headline is Trump making the GOP greater.
+Political piece headline, is Trump making the GOP greater?

-Again, his coalition's a lot broader and more diverse than is often assumed.
+Again, his coalition is a lot broader and more diverse than is often assumed.

 But the Washington Post, back to their editorial here, winning will not erase the bigotry and ugliness of Mr. Trump's campaign, nor will it remove the dangers of a Trump presidency.